 Meet, respectively :-

-a) Dandy & Rosie, our Border Terrier brother and sister (we went for one and came home with two – don’t judge me).
+a) Dandy & Rosie, our Border Terrier brother and sister (we went for one and came home with two.
+I am weak).

-b) Tarzan, the Siberian puss – yes, I know it’s a stupid name.
+b) Tarzan, the Siberian puss – yes, again with the stupid names.

-c) Pancake (an even more stupid name), the vegetarian lizard – in a bid to finally satisfy my eldest’s unquenchable thirst for animals to ignore and for mummy to feed & tend.
+c) Pancake (what?!
+It’s flat-shaped!) the vegetarian lizard – in a bid to finally satisfy my eldest’s unquenchable thirst for animals to ignore and for mummy to feed & tend.

 We are critter-lovers, I cannot deny it.
 They bring a degree of joy and fun to our family life which is irreplaceable, along with a degree of chaos which I could well do without.